One of four millennials doesn’t think investing is a good idea.

 Over the last 90 years, the returns of the S&P 500 was 10%.
 This is one example but the same is with other stock markets.
 How much your savings accounts pay you?
 Let’s say it is a high-saving one so you may have 1,5% per year.

 Assume you have $50.000.
 If you put that amount on the savings account after 30 years you will have, without correcting for inflation, almost $80.000.
 This means your savings account could generate only $1.000 per year.
 But what would be your income if you invest your $50.000 in the stock market?
 After 30 years of investing in a nice portfolio, you could have almost one million dollars.

 Can you notice the difference?
 Millennials’ fears to invest come from lack of knowledge about finances.

-So, why we are afraid to put our money in the stock market?
+Why Millennials are afraid to put their money in the stock market?

 Investing has never been easier, but millennials are still afraid to start investing.

 You don’t need the fortune to get involved in the stock market.
 You are investing to make a fortune.
 Today we have online brokerages and robo-advisors.
 That makes investing pretty much easier than ever.